looptailG/musescore-31edo-tuner/README.md

 # 31EDO Tuner
-A  Musescore plugin for running scores to 31EDO.
+A  Musescore plugin for tuning scores to 31EDO.